Regulatory

-Many of the proposed interventions being researched and developed by RRAP will include activities that have not previously been considered within the Great Barrier Reef World Heritage Area.
+Many of the proposed interventions researched and developed by RRAP included activities that have not previously been considered within the Great Barrier Reef World Heritage Area.

-The RRAP Regulatory Subprogram aims to help develop a robust and enabling regulatory environment for reef restoration and adaptation, and a world-leading regulatory and policy best-practice for reef adaption and restoration.
+The RRAP Regulatory Subprogram was part of RRAP’s first R&D phase and aimed to help develop a robust and enabling regulatory environment for reef restoration and adaptation, and a world-leading regulatory and policy best-practice for reef adaption and restoration.

 • Identify short, medium and long-term priorities to improve Australia’s regulatory and policy capacity to address the R&D and deployment of reef interventions developed under RRAP.